-Students from California campuses were selected in Spring 2023 to participate in LEAD California’s Community Engagement Student Fellowship (CESF) program, a 4-month initiative specifically designed to support student leaders advancing service, service-learning and community engagement at LEAD California member campuses throughout the state.
+Students from California campuses were selected in Fall 2023 to participate in LEAD California’s Community Engagement Student Fellowship (CESF) program, a 4-month initiative specifically designed to support student leaders advancing service, service-learning and community engagement at LEAD California member campuses throughout the state.

 Amanda Britter is a junior at California State University, Fresno, majoring in Religious Studies, and minoring in Jewish Studies, as well as Recreation Administration, and is very excited to be joining the Community Engagement Student Fellowship Program.
 As someone who has been working at her campus’s Community Engagement and Service Learning Center the last three years, as well as a presenter for the last Continuums of Service Conference (Engaging Students in the Community Through Technology), she is very excited to be getting involved with this program.
 After obtaining her Bachelor’s, Amanda hopes to go into seminary to become a pastor, and work in the future with nonprofits to serve the community she is in.

 Cristy Bustalino is a second-year student at College of the Canyons pursuing an education in Computer Engineering.
 In hopes of earning her degree, Cristy dedicates her time in advancing her knowledge of technology and problem-solving in hopes of applying her work towards her community.
 Besides her academic career, Cristy’s passion for civic engagement drives her commitment to make positive changes within her community.
 As an active member of the PLACE (Partnerships for Listening and Action by Communities and Educators) Action Team, she dedicates time to promote resources to those in need and commits to their mission of bridging gaps between students and communities.
 As she starts her journey with the LEAD California fellowship, Cristy seeks to harness her skills and education as a catalyst for meaningful change, both within the field of technology and in the lives of those she seeks to uplift.